prabincankod/prabincankod/README.md

-## Hiya, Prabin Subedi, also known in the internet as `@prabincankod`
+## Hiya, I am Prabin Subedi

-Currently focusing on sagelike behaviours.
+Currently teaching myself how to be a sage.